siddarthkrishna10/Football_Transfers/README.md

 mean3 = round(np.mean(a3.Difference))
 ```

 The above snippet is just for the 2004/2005 season; we do this for all the 14 seasons.
-Then we save all these Average Difference values in a seperate CSV file called _Mean_Table.csv_.
+Then we save all these Average Difference values in a separate CSV file called _Mean_Table.csv_.
 This table is going to help us plot the line graph for our analysis purpose.

 This is how the _Mean_Table.csv_ table looks like.